TongTY/Individual-Project/README.md

    1.1 'MathPairs.java': the final version of the algorithm<br />
    1.2 'Result':new results based on sv=0.5% and cv=50% and 10% were added<br />
 2. Under 'Individual-Project/Data Visualisation/...'<br />
-   The files named '1_...' is the outcomes based on support value = 0.05 and confidence value = 0.1.<br />
+   '2_graph_labels.png' is the graph which has labels.<br />
+   '2_graph_v4.html' is the sorce code and I used d3.v4.js instead of d3.v3.js in this code.<br />

 ## Files:
 ### MathPairs_Java: